What are learning disabilities?

 - dyslexia, which causes problems with reading and writing — about 8 in 10 people with a learning disability have dyslexia

-- dysgraphia, which causes problems with spelling, handwriting and writing
+- dysgraphia, which causes problems with spelling and handwriting

 - dyscalculia, which causes problems with maths